Totally Accurate Battlegrounds: Release

 Totally Accurate Battlegrounds was initially intended to be released on April 1, 2018, as an April Fool's Day joke, serving as a spin-off of its previous game Totally Accurate Battle Simulator.
 However, its release was delayed to June 5, in order to address server problems with the game.
 Landfall stated that the game would be available for free for 100 hours after its release on Steam, after which it would cost $5.
 On April 1, 2021, the game became free to play.

 In March 2020, Landfall announced that they would slowly begin to develop TABG again, but clarified that they were still working full time on Totally Accurate Battle Simulator.
 In the announcement, they showed off several screenshots of the new map in development.
 On April 6, 2020, Landfall released a beta version featuring the new map.
 In the following months, they released multiple temporary betas showcasing improvements to the map, new weapons, new vehicles, and performance optimizations.
 In April 2021, the game became free-to-play.
-In February 2022, Landfall Games announced that they have stopped developing further updates for the game following a steady decrease in the size of the playerbase.
+In February 2022, Landfall announced that they have stopped developing further updates for the game following a steady decrease in the size of the playerbase.

 On June 26, 2023, Landfall announced that the TABG servers had been experiencing a DDoS attack.
 This closed the servers for an indefinite amount of time, until the developers fixed the vulnerabilities with their servers.
 On August 17, 2023, the servers went back online.